Panoramic view of the Rock of Gibraltar rising above the harbour

 Gibraltar

-Gibraltar — WikiMedia Commons (CC BY-SA)
+Gibraltar harbour — Wikimedia Commons (CC BY-SA)

 The Rock conceals more than 150 caves within its limestone heart, and St. Michael's is the crown jewel.
 During World War II, the British prepared it as an emergency hospital—imagine the echoing silence of wounded soldiers in these stone halls.
-While blasting deeper chambers in 1942, workers accidentally discovered New St. Michael's Cave, an even lower system of chambers.
-Today, the main cave has been transformed into an auditorium seating 400, hosting concerts, ballet, drama, even the Miss Gibraltar pageant.
-Stalactites hang like frozen rain above the audience, lit in shifting rainbow hues.
+While blasting deeper chambers in 1942, workers accidentally discovered New St. Michael's Cave, an even lower system.
+Today, the main cave has been transformed into an auditorium seating 400, hosting concerts and drama.
+The cost of entry to the Upper Rock Nature Reserve is around $18 per adult, which covers the cave, the macaque areas, and the tunnels—an extraordinary value for what you experience.

 Getting Around Gibraltar